westonstearns/courses-stattleship-r-intro/chapter1.md

 ## first query

 *** =instructions
-- Set your API token ...
+- Set your API token (sign up for one from www.stattleship.com)
 - set the params
 - call `ss_get_result()`